Transformation of the Cross Kirkland Corridor:

 in 2012 that provides funding the maintenance and operation of the Corridor and for the construction of an Interim Trail

 .
-As of May 2013, all but one of the 23 one-quarter mile segments have been adopted.
+As of June 2013, all of the 23 one-quarter mile segments have been adopted.
 (Adopt-A-Trail Map

 PDF 828 KB)

 Updated: November 1, 2013